-Best Attractions in Lamu Island
+20 Best Things to Do in Lamu Island

 Who says there is no paradise on the African continent?
 Probably missing Lamu, part of the Lamu archipelago in Kenya.
+Discover the best things to do in Lamu Island.

 Kenya is primarily known as a safari destination and is home to Swahili.
 Thanks to its fascinating history, the country has a vibrant and diverse culture.
 There is a unique blend of people born from distant lands such as India, Yemen, and Oman.
 Not only the shape of the abandoned and the taste of the dishes but also the features of people’s faces have remnants of Arab and Portuguese history.
 This diversity is particularly noticeable in the country’s coastal areas and beautiful Lamu Island.
 Lamu is also UNESCO World Heritage Site.